 9. the more powerful you are the less people will be willing to forgive you;

 11. you can have power or autonomy but not both.

-Some of you might be skeptical of Pfeffer’s tactics; but he points out, that if the ends don’t justify the means than what does?
+Some of you might be sceptical of Pfeffer's tactics; but he points out, that if the ends don't justify the means then what does?